Disney Around the GlobeFeatured

 Replacing or upgrading Flight Force wouldn’t require a complete overhaul.
 Some fans have proposed incorporating an AC/DC soundtrack inspired by Tony Stark’s musical tastes or using iconic tracks like “Immigrant Song” from Thor: Ragnarok (2017).
 These small adjustments could elevate the experience significantly.

 But a revamp seems unlikely anytime soon.
-Walt Disney Studios Park is undergoing an extensive multi-year transformation, which includes the addition of World of Frozen, a Lion King (1994)-inspired land, and a Tangled (2010) attraction.
-The park will even be renamed Disney Adventure World.
+The park recently debuted an extensive multi-year transformation, which included the opening of World of Frozen next spring and a Tangled (2010) attraction.
+The park will later also add a Lion King (1994)-inspired land, complete with a Splash Mountain-esque ride themed to Pride Rock.

 Guests ride Avengers Assemble: Flight Force while Captain Marvel and Iron Man fly alongside them